nurellina/Orientation_Project/readme.md

 # Orientation Project

-### My orientation project is an interactive abstract visualization of Emily’s Dickinson poem “There is a pain—so utter—”.
+### An interactive abstract visualization of Emily’s Dickinson poem “There is a pain—so utter—”.

 I divided the poem into three themes and highlighted keywords: